Do1e

 Poetry#

 The official website of Poetry positions itself as: Python packaging and dependency management made easy.
-It feels a bit like npm (if you have some understanding of nodejs), also managing dependency files via the command line.
+It feels a bit like npm (if you have some understanding of nodejs), also modifying and managing dependency files through the command line.

 alias pop='poetry'